 By Veterinarian Kate Kuzminski, GDB’s Medical Director

-The warm weather continues!
-While the summer is wrapping up, we continue to see extremely high ambient temperatures in multiple states.
-It is still important to keep summer hazards in mind in order to keep your dog safe.
+As we welcome back warm weather and begin to see extremely high ambient temperatures in multiple states, it is important to keep summer hazards in mind in order to keep the dogs in your life safe.
 Here are some tips for summer safety:

 - Plan your travel activities for cooler parts of the day.
 Before 10 am and after 6 pm is a better choice than traveling at noon.
 Dogs can get dehydrated quickly in hot and humid weather so provide regular rest breaks.
 Take a collapsible water bowl with you and offer fresh water often.
 Remember that older dogs may tire easily in warmer weather and may need extra time to cool off and rest.